snap-diff/snap_diff-capybara/README.md

 To store the screen shot history, add the `doc/screenshots` directory to your version control system (git, svn, etc).

+    Screen shots are compared to the previously COMMITTED version of the same screen shot.

 ### Screenshot groups